 Don’t also forget about anti malware or antivirus software as often threat actors don’t limit themselves only to DDoS attacks; they might also try to deploy other various viruses or malware when attacking you;

 - Have established a server redundancy mechanism.
 Numerous distributed servers will take on themselves all the abundant traffic generated by DDoS attacks.
-In such a way your single host device won’t experience shutdown over launched DDoS attack;
+In such a way your single host device won’t experience shutdown over a launched DDoS attack;

 - Set a limit for the amount of network broadcasting.
 When threat actors attack you with DDoS attacks they will most likely attack all present devices on a network.
 To counteract such an attempt consider setting a limit of network broadcasting between all devices on the network;